Systems Research Scholars Program

 Program Focus Areas

-Program participants will conduct supervised research in a host laboratory using systems approach in one the following areas of research: Brain, Cancers, Cell Dynamics, Computational Biology, Environment, Infectious Disease, P4 Medicine, or Proteomics.
+Program participants will conduct supervised research in a host laboratory using a systems approach in one the following areas of research: Brain, Cancers, Cell Dynamics, Computational Biology, Infectious Disease, or P4 Medicine.

 Program Key Features